Vulnerability Scanning: What It Is & Why It’s Important for Security and Compliance

 What is vulnerability scanning and why is it important?

 Vulnerability scanning uses automation to identify security weaknesses in computer systems, networks, and applications.
-By conducting regular scans, organizations can proactively address vulnerabilities, reducing the risk of cyberattacks and data breaches.
+By conducting regular scans, security teams can proactively address vulnerabilities, reducing the risk of cyberattacks and data breaches.
 It can also help organizations maintain compliance with industry regulations and security standards, as many frameworks require periodic vulnerability assessments.

 What is the difference between a vulnerability scan and a security scan?